Liberty Law

 FIRST CRIMINAL CODE CONVICTION WITHIN 10 YEARS:

 Term: 1 year – Registrar may extend until the offender no longer poses a significant risk to public safety.
-Costs: Program application, Device installation, Device rental, Application for restricted licence, Additional entry requirements, Device removal.
+Costs: Program application, device installation, device rental, application for restricted licence, additional entry requirements, and device removal.

 SECOND CRIMINAL CODE CONVICTION WITHIN 10 YEARS:

 Term: 3 years – Registrar may extend until the offender no longer poses a significant risk to public safety.
-Costs: Program application, Device installation, Device rental, Application for restricted licence, Additional entry requirements, Device removal, Registrar may require Addictions Assessment and Monitoring.
+Costs: Program application, device installation, device rental, application for restricted licence, additional entry requirements, and device removal.
+The registrar may require addictions assessment and monitoring.

 THIRD/SUBSEQUENT CRIMINAL CODE CONVICTION WITHIN 10 YEARS:

 Term: 5 years – Registrar may extend until the offender no longer poses a significant risk to public safety.
-Costs: Program application, Device installation, Device rental, Application for restricted licence, Additional entry requirements, Device removal, Registrar may require Addictions Assessment and Monitoring.
+Costs: Program application, device installation, device rental, application for restricted licence, additional entry requirements, and device removal.
+The registrar may require addictions assessment and monitoring.

 HIRING A DUI LAWYER IN EDMONTON AND GRANDE PRAIRIE FOR ALLEGATIONS RELATED TO IMPAIRED DRIVING MAKES ALL THE DIFFERENCE

-DUI allegations and charges are serious and require a law firm that have experience in order to provide you the best possible case in court.
-Our practice focuses exclusively in the area of criminal law, one that has a long history of representing clients with DUI allegations and offences in Edmonton, Grande Prairie, and the surrounding areas.
+DUI allegations and charges are serious and require a law firm that has experience in order to provide you the best possible case in court.
+Our practice focuses exclusively in the area of criminal law, one that has a long history of representing clients with DUI allegations and offences, with DUI lawyers in Edmonton, Grande Prairie, and the surrounding areas.

-Our lawyers are trained on breath-testing instruments, and represented clients of DUI cases at all levels of court, including the Supreme Court of Canada.
+Our lawyers are trained on breath-testing instruments and represented clients of DUI cases at all levels of court. .
 If accused of DUI, you are facing an immediate suspension of your driver’s licence.
 A good defence lawyer makes it their first priority to help you get your licence back as soon as possible.
 This is why it is extremely important for anyone charged with an impaired driving offence to consult with a DUI lawyer immediately.
 Like any criminal charge, it is an allegation until you are proven innocent.

-HIRE AN EXPERIENCED EDMONTON AND GRANDE PRAIRIE DEFENCE LAWYER WHO SPECIALIZES IN DUI CASES
+HIRE AN EXPERIENCED DUI LAWYER IN EDMONTON AND GRANDE PRAIRIE WHO SPECIALIZES IN DUI CASES

 DUI offences can happen to anyone from all walks of life.
 It doesn’t only happen to those with an alcohol or substance abuse problem.
 Sometimes it’s as simple as having one too many and getting behind the wheel due to lack of judgement or not planning alternative transportation ahead of time.